 When offloading the products on site, the equipment must not damage the products.
 Sewer pipes do not have a lifting hole, as the system must be watertight.
 A 150mm sling passing around the center of gravity of the pipe must be used to handle the product.
 When placing the product on the ground, it is important to note that the pipe must not rest on the socket portion.
 The full weight of the pipe must be borne by the barrel of the pipe.

 During the installation, the trench or excavation must be prepared to the Site Engineers specification.
 Once the bedding is in place it is ready for the pipes.
 The specific area where the socket end would rest must be removed, so that the pipe can be horizontal during installation, and that the pipe can rest on the barrel once in place.

 Each pipe must be sealed with a rubber ring.
 This must be place on the spigot end and located in the correct position as indicated by the locating groove.
 The rubber ring must be of equal tension around the barrel.
 This can be attained by inserting a screwdriver, or similar object, between the ring and the pipe, and running the screwdriver around the barrel twice.

 The pipes are lowered into place using the same handling technique as before.
-Once the pipes are lined up, it will be necessary to pull the spigot end into position to fit into the socket end of the already layed pipe whilst the pipe is still suspended.
-This can either be done by levering the pipe forward, or by means of a turfor system, which pulls the pipes together.
+Once the pipes are lined up, it will be necessary to pull the spigot end into position to fit into the socket end of the already laid pipe whilst the pipe is still suspended.
+This can either be done by levering the pipe forward, or by means of a tirfor system, which pulls the pipes together.

 Once this is completed, and the pipe is correctly sealed, the pipe can be released to lie on the bedding.
 It must be noted that again, the full weight of the pipe must rest on the barrel only and not on the socket area.
 The next pipe can then be lowered into position.